Tab Content: About Study Abroad

 Placements are an excellent way to give your employment prospects a huge boost, and help you decide on your future career direction and the type of organisation you would like to work in.
 At Lancaster, we have strong relationships with employers so we are able to offer a wide variety of opportunities, and we will support you in finding a placement that suits you.
 Throughout your placement, you will have the support of a LUMS supervisor who will visit you on placement to make sure everything is going well and you are gaining as much as possible from the experience.

 Our students can be found in a wide range of roles including: Marketing Assistants, Business Analysts, Sales Coordinators, Auditors, HR Assistants, Brand Strategists and Logistics Interns.
 The possibilities for your placement year are endless.
-Our placement opportunities are carefully selected to provide you with a suitable job role at graduate level, to maximise the experience you will gain and prepare you for the jobs market, so you will not spend your placement year making tea and doing the photocopying!
+Placement students expect to secure a suitable job role at graduate level, to maximise the experience you will gain and prepare you for the jobs market, so you will not spend your placement year making tea and doing the photocopying!

 It is important to remember that for the 12 months you are on placement you are considered an employee of your employing organisation, and you will be treated in the same way you would if you were employed as a graduate.
 Our placement students are often pleasantly suprised by the amount of responsiblity that they receive during their placements, which makes the entire experience highly valuable.